We’re living in

 this campaign?

-This campaign is being lead by CALF (Campaign Against Livestock Factory Farming) to expose the truth behind Ultra-Processed Animals (UPAs) and their harmful impact on our health, families, and the planet.
+This campaign is initiated and led by CALF (Coller Animal Law Forum ) to expose the truth behind Ultra-Processed Animals (UPAs) and their harmful impact on our health, families, and the planet.

-CALF is committed to pushing for mandatory labelling, sustainable food production, and a transparent food system.
+CALF is committed to pushing for consumer choice through mandatory labelling, and a transparent food system.

 Supporters include